• Skip to primary navigation

 How to make this healthy coleslaw recipe

-Making this healthy coleslaw recipe is easy, but it takes a bit of time to slice and chop all the ingredients by hand.
+Making this healthy coleslaw recipe is easy.
+But it takes a bit of time to slice and chop all the ingredients by hand.

 TIP: To speed things up, I like to use my food processor to do all the knife work for me.